JoeJasinski/WindyTransit/README.md

 7. Adjust the local settings as desired, though the default should be enough to get started

-8. Sync the db and migrate the database
+8. Sync the database and migrate the database

    ./manage.py syncdb
    ./manage.py migrate